smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 --------------
 Pre-requisites
 --------------
-To follow this tutorial, you'll need to install a few tools.
+To follow this tutorial, you will need to install a few tools:

 * :doc:`Smithy CLI <../guides/smithy-cli/cli_installation>`
 * `Node.js (>= 16) <https://nodejs.org/en/download>`_ and `yarn <https://yarnpkg.com/getting-started/install>`_